-Beyond the Frame is a community-wide initiative revisiting the photographs of Edward S. Curtis and sparking conversations on Native identity, race and resilience, art and culture.
-We are one of more than twenty organizations participating in the Pacific Northwest.
-We will be presenting exhibits and programming throughout the year, beginning with Living Cultures.
+Beyond the Frame was a community-wide initiative revisiting the photographs of Edward S. Curtis to spark conversations on Native identity, race and resilience, art and culture.
+The exhibits were on view at Central Library from January 16 to April 30, 2018.

-These exhibits and programs are part of the regional "Beyond the Frame: To Be Native."
-In 2018, more than 20 Northwest organizations and tribes will use the photography of Edward S. Curtis to spark discussions about art, culture and place.
-This is an opportunity for all people to listen to Native voices, to engage anew with Curtis' work, and with each other.
-Finally, it's an opportunity to broaden our understandings about strength and resilience; power and perception; and identity.
+These exhibits and programs were part of the regional "Beyond the Frame: To Be Native."
+In 2018, more than 20 Northwest organizations and tribes used the photography of Edward S. Curtis to spark discussions about art, culture and place.
+This was an opportunity for all people to listen to Native voices, to engage anew with Curtis' work, and with each other.
+Finally, it was an opportunity to broaden our understandings about strength and resilience; power and perception; and identity.
 What is it to be Native, beyond the frame?